citation-file-format/citation-file-format.github.io/README.md

 ## Deploy

-`master` branch is deployed on GitHub Pages.
+`main` branch is deployed on GitHub Pages.